-CAC was formally dedicated in October 11, 1987 an opened its doors for the first time on November 2, 1987 on the campus of Mt.
-Vernon Presbyterian Church.
+CAC was formally dedicated on October 11, 1987 and opened its doors for the first time with the support of 10 congregations on November 2, 1987 on the campus of Mount Vernon Presbyterian Church.
 A year later the Center received its 501(c)(3) status on September 12, 1988.

 In 2005, CAC undertook a capital campaign to purchase its own building at 1130 Hightower Trail in Sandy Springs, allowing the expansion of client services, the food pantry and the addition of the CAC Boutique to provide free clothing to those in need and serve as a thrift shop to generate revenue.